-Campus ministers are available for specific spiritual and personal needs.
+A campus minister is available for specific spiritual and personal needs.
 Our campus ministry program considers the specific needs of men, women, traditional and adult learners.
 Feel free to contact the Student Life office for any assistance you may need.